Disclosure

 Are there any real-life cases of VPNs compromising user data?

-Yes, there have been instances where VPN providers like HolaVPN have been found to compromise user data.
+Yes, some VPNs like HolaVPN have been caught sharing user data.

 What are the potential risks of using a VPN with weak encryption?